Skip to main content

 SaaS deployment

 To create a SaaS Server instance (we host it) log in to the licensing portal and follow the prompts.
-Set a hostname.
-We can BYOK on Standard+ and above plans.
-Once payment information has been completed the instance will build.
-The initial username/pass...
+Go to licensing.knocknoc.io and : Start a cloud trial / subscription Create a Cloud Instance and give it a name (e.g. test-instance).
+Your instance will...

 User authentication